 housing planning act 2016 electrical safety standards

-The Housing and Planning Act 2016 has brought a lot for landlords and others in the property industry to consider which we have written about previously; this post focuses on the regulations that may be imposed under Part 5 of the Housing and Planning Act 2016 (the Act).
+The Housing and Planning Act 2016 has brought a lot for landlords and others in the property industry to consider which we have written about previously; this post focuses on the regulations that may be imposed under Part 5 of the Housing and Planning Act 2016 (“the Act”).

 Under Part 5 of the Act regulations may come into force requiring landlords of residential premises to carry out electrical safety testing.
 Although landlords already must keep in repair the supply of gas, water and electricity under s.11 of the Landlord and Tenant Act 1985 the regulations to be imposed under the Act are to widen the scope of these requirements in relation to electricity.